If you have been experiencing domestic abuse and are having difficulties with your housing situation, you might find the following information useful.

 You can look for a tenancy in the Private Rented Sector.
 Charnwood Borough Council's Social Lettings Service might be able to help you secure a tenancy with a private landlord in Charnwood.

-You can apply for a tenancy with a Council or other Registered Provider of Social Housing.
+You can apply for a tenancy with a .
 If you have a local connection to Charnwood you may be able to join Charnwood Borough Council's Housing Register.
 If you do not have a local connection to Charnwood but are unable to reside in any of the areas where you do have a connection due to being at risk, you may still be able to join Charnwood Borough Council's Housing Register.

 Further advice and assistance